apex/up/docs/04-configuration.md

 ---
 title: Configuration
 slug: configuration
+teaser: Learn how to configure Up serverless applications.
 ---

 Configuration for your app lives in the `up.json` within your project's directory.
 This section details each of the options available.